flaviut/flaviut.github.io/_posts/2020-02-08-grow-light-teardown.md

     description="The BM10F full bridge rectifier." %}
 {% include image.html
     url="/assets/images/2020-02-08-grow-light-teardown/cc-fan_05.jpg"
-    description="The [Bright Power Semiconductor Co.
-BP2338J](/files/2020-02-08-grow-light-teardown/BP2338J.pdf) constant-current LED driver.
+    description="The <a href='/assets/files/2020-02-08-grow-light-teardown/BP2338J.pdf'>Bright Power Semiconductor Co.
+BP2338J</a> constant-current LED driver.
 Pins 6 & 7 are not connected--it's unclear why this was done, but pins 8 & 7 and 5 & 6 are connected internally to the chip.
 You can also observe the current measurement: R2=1.8Ω, Vref=0.2V, and therefore the output current is Vref/R2=111mA.
 This matches the observed output current." %}
 {% include image.html
     url="/assets/images/2020-02-08-grow-light-teardown/cc-fan_06.jpg"
     description="The output inductor and filtering capacitor.
 The transformer provides no isolation here." %}